aiidateam/aiida-tutorials/docs/sections/calculations/errors.md

 ```

 Your calculation should end up in a finished state, but with some error: this was expected in this case, since we used an invalid key in the input parameters.
-You will see this represented by a non-zero error code in brackets near the "Finished" status of the State.
+You will see this represented by a non-zero error code in brackets near the "Finished" status of the Process State.

 :::{note}